DORA (Digital Operational Resilience Act)

 Compliance with the Directive

-Although the DORA Regulation allows for a transition period until 17 January 2025, we recommend that organisations affected by the Regulation begin preparations immediately.
-We recommend that a phased approach is adopted, whereby covered entities develop a DORA compliance programme with the aim of achieving compliance by the end of the transition period.
+Although the DORA regulation allows for a transition period until 17 January 2025, we recommend that organisations affected by the regulation start preparations immediately.
+We recommend that a phased approach is adopted, whereby entities in scope develop a DORA compliance programme with the aim of achieving compliance by the end of the transition period.
 Failure to achieve compliance may lead to severe penalties from January 2025.

 Which entities are affected by DORA?